census-instrumentation/opencensus-python/README.rst

         with tracer.span(name='child'):
             response = requests.get('http://localhost:5000')

-You can use configuration file for Flask/Django/Pyramid.
-For more information, please read the individual integration documentation `here <#integration>`_.
+You can use a configuration file for Flask/Django/Pyramid.
+For more information, please read the
+`individual integration documentation <#integration>`_.

 .. code:: python